 The response ratio trends we observe in the data could plausibly be produced by a wide range of regional MPA effects (Fig.1).
-Response ratios well over one were associated with regional MPA effects generally less than 25%, and many simulations produced large response ratios but regional MPA effects close to 0% This can occur if for example fishing pressure is only moderate, adult movement is low, larval dispersal is high, and displaced fishing effort concentrates around the border of the MPAs.
+Response ratios well over one were associated with regional MPA effects generally less than 25%, and, importantly, many simulations produced large response ratios but regional MPA effects close to 0% This can occur if for example fishing pressure is only moderate, adult movement is low, larval dispersal is high, and displaced fishing effort concentrates around the border of the MPAs.
 The response ratio results previously published for this region do not serve as sufficient evidence for the regional conservation effects of the Channel Islands MPA network.